-While in much of Switzerland there isn’t a great variety of specialty coffee shops, Zurich turned out to be a real coffee hub.
+While in much of Switzerland there isn’t a great variety of specialty coffee shops, Zurich and its vibrant cafe scene turned out to be a real treat for coffee lovers like me.
 It has three barista champions among its coffee folks.
 Emi Fukahori (2015) and Mathieu Theis (2016, 2018) have just opened their second café MAME this year, while Shem Leupin (2013), roaster at Stoll Kaffee, and his partner are running the specialty café COFFEE.
 With Zurich being part of the co-working network IMPACT HUB, two of their locations have uniquely designed specialty coffee shops attached.
 And lastly, Zurich has its own coffee lab providing barista trainings and workshops.
-Here’s your ultimate guide to quality coffee and cafés in Zurich.
+Here’s your ultimate guide to quality coffee and awesome cafés in Zurich.

 THE BARISTA CHAMPIONS